Don Mueang International Airport: Transfer to/from Suvarnabhumi Airport

 Don Mueang International Airport is approximately 1–1.5 hours from Suvarnabhumi Airport by rail or bus.
 There are also direct buses between the airports operated by Airport Shuttle Bus.

 Road

 The airport has two main access routes.
 Among these the most convenient route is via the Don Mueang Tollway.
 Another main airport entrance is Vibhavadi Rangsit Road.
+The two routes run parallel, one over the other.

 Four bus routes service the airport, route A1 runs between the airport and Bangkok Bus Terminal (Chatuchak), route A2 runs between the airport and Victory Monument, route A3 runs between the airport and Lumphini Park, and route A4 runs between the airport and Sanam Luang.

 Rail

 Don Mueang International Airport is served by the SRT Dark Red Line and the State Railway of Thailand intercity services at Don Mueang railway station that connects to central Bangkok at Krung Thep Aphiwat Central Terminal.

 AOT plans to build a three-kilometre monorail to link the airport with the BTS Green Line.
-Approval of the three billion baht project is expected by the end of 2020.
+Approval of the three billion baht project was expected by the end of 2020.